Govia Thameslink Railway: Background

 During 2006, the Thameslink and Great Northern services were merged into a single franchise due to the upcoming Thameslink Programme.
 In 2012, the British government announced that services of First Capital Connect, Southern (with Gatwick Express) and some Southeastern routes would be merged into a single Thameslink, Southern and Great Northern franchise (TSGN).
 The Invitation to Tender was to have been issued in October 2012, with the successful bidder announced during Spring 2013 and TSGN originally due to start in September 2013.
 However, following the collapse of the InterCity West Coast re-franchising process, it was decided to enact a temporary freeze on all franchising competitions until January 2013.

 In January 2013, the government announced that it would extend the existing contract through to March 2014, and that it intended to negotiate with FirstGroup to operate the franchise under a management contract for up to two years.
 In March 2013, the Secretary of State for Transport announced that the franchise would be extended again to run up to 13 September 2014, and that the future franchise would be a management-style contract due to the level of investment and change on the route.
 During September 2013, a revised invitation to tender was issued.
 On 23 May 2014, it was announced that Govia Thameslink Railway had been awarded the franchise.

 On 14 September 2014, Govia Thameslink Railway (GTR) took over services from First Capital Connect; at the commencement of operations, it served 122 stations and operated a fleet of 226 trains.
 The separate Thameslink and Great Northern brands were maintained upon the GTR takeover.
 During December 2014, full control was taken of the Sevenoaks Thameslink service, previously operated jointly with Southeastern.
 During July 2015, both Southern and Gatwick Express became a part of GTR, making it the largest rail franchise in terms of passengers, staff and fleet in the UK.

-The franchise has an unusual structure: it is a management contract where fare income does not go to GTR.
+The franchise had an unusual structure: it was a management contract where fare income does not go to GTR.
 Under their original contract, the Department for Transport pays GTR £8.9 billion over the first seven-year period and receives all revenue.
 Consequently, the company carries less revenue risk.
 This form of franchise was chosen because of long-term engineering works anticipated around London, which would be a significant challenge to organise within the normal form of franchise.